dotnet/designs/accepted/2020/workloads/workload-manifest.md

 Manifest versioning broadly tracks SDK versioning: manifests are always associated with an SDK band, and each SDK instance uses only the manifests corresponding to its own band.
 This association only holds at the band level; manifest versions are completely independent of SDK patch levels.
 An SDK uses the latest available versions of the manifests available for its band.

 To make this relationship more explicit, the SDK band for a manifest is encoded into the manifest’s ID e.g. `Microsoft.NET.Sdk.Android.SdkManifest-5.0.200`.
-The “version” of a manifest package can then be as simple as a monotonic integer value.
+The “version” of a manifest package can then be a semantic version that may or may not have a relationship to the SDK band.

 > NOTE: Workloads are completely independent of SDK servicing version e.g. SDK 6.0.100 will get the exact same workload manifests as SDK 6.0.106.